LeWeeky/ClappyDocs/docs/clappybot/modules/models.md

 sidebar_position: 6
 ---
 # 📀 Models
-If you're familiar with object orientation, this is nothing more or less than a system of linking to the database in the form of objects.
+If you're familiar with object-oriented, this is nothing more or less than a system of linking to the database in the form of objects.

 Otherwise, imagine you can create a user, an animal or something else that we will call *object*